danwells96/ARISES/DocFiles/Sections/Food Domain.md

 nc.addObserver(self, selector: #selector(updateDay(notification:)), name: Notification.Name("dayChanged"), object: nil)
 ````
 <p align="center">
-Instantiation of observer for when day displayed on the graph changes
+Instantiation of observer for when the day displayed on the graph changes
 </p>

 ### Favouriting System
-* Favouriting: If a user clicks the star of a meals cell it will highlight in the colour of the domain to symbolise it has been favourited.
-This will call a function to add the meal to the favourites object's relationships.
+* Favouriting: If a user clicks the star of a meal's cell it will highlight in the colour of the domain, to symbolise it has been favourited.
+This will call a function to add the meal to the `Favourites` object's relationships.
 * Choosing from favourites: When the star in the data entry section is selected, it will highlight in the colour of the domain.
 The table will update to display meals which are favourited instead of the current day's meals.
 If a user selects one of these cells, it will automatically fill in the text fields with that meal's macro-nutrients and the current time.
 The user can then adjust or add this meal as normal.

 ### Status Indicators